 California Assembly backs bill to deter shootings by police

-The bill would allow police to use deadly force only when it is "necessary" to defend against an imminent threat of death or serious bodily injury to officers or bystanders.
+It would allow police to use deadly force only when it is "necessary" to defend against an imminent threat of death or serious injury to officers or bystanders.
 It was sparked by public outrage over fatal shootings by police, including the killing of unarmed vandalism suspect Stephon Clark in Sacramento last year.

 "This bill will only work because of the buy-in from the communities as well as from law enforcement," said Democratic Assemblywoman Shirley Weber of San Diego, who wrote the measure.
 "Police officers should never take a human life when there are alternatives.
 AB392 is about preventing unnecessary deaths."

-The measure passed after 90 minutes of sometimes emotional debate, including from lawmakers who said they or a loved one had been stopped because of their race or ethnicity.
+The measure passed after 90 minutes of debate, including from lawmakers who said they or a loved one had been stopped because of their race or ethnicity.

+"I went through 'black driver training,'" said Democratic Assemblyman Reggie Jones-Sawyer of Los Angeles.
+"I still have that fear that I may not go home when those lights are behind me.
+But more importantly, law enforcement still has their fear that if they stop someone that looks like me, that they may not go home.
+We need to end that."

+Like lawmakers of both parties, he said changing the legal standard is only one step.

+The measure is linked to legislation approved Tuesday by the Senate that would require training for officers on ways to de-escalate confrontations, alternatives to opening fire and ways to interact with people with mental illness or other issues.

+Republican Assemblyman James Gallagher Yuba City called the amended measure on when police can open fire "a reasonable compromise ... that protects the lives of officers and the lives of the public."

-No Republicans spoke overtly against the measure, although one questioned whether it significantly alters current standards and practices and another said a key to avoiding unnecessary deaths is teaching people to respect and obey police.
+No Republicans spoke overtly against it, although one questioned whether it significantly alters current standards and another said a key to avoiding unnecessary deaths is teaching people to respect and obey police.

-Republican Assemblyman James Gallagher Yuba City called the amended measure "a reasonable compromise ... that protects the lives of officers and the lives of the public."

-Law enforcement leaders and experts said the revised language would mostly leave existing court rulings in place.
-But they agreed with proponents that the updated standard, combined with a Senate-approved measure that would require more training for officers, will do more than any other state to deter shootings.
+Democratic Assemblyman Al Muratsuchi, a former prosecutor from Torrance, said the legislation will give California "one of the strongest standards in this country ... while making sure that we are not punishing our many law enforcement officers of good faith who are just going out every day trying to protect our communities and serve."

-"It's clear that the combination of these things will, I think, have a salutary effect on police training," said Robert Weisberg, co-director of the Stanford Criminal Justice Center and an expert on use-of-force law.
+Robert Weisberg, co-director of the Stanford Criminal Justice Center and an expert on use-of-force law, said the combined measures will improve police training.
 However, "the inclusion of this word 'necessary' doesn't really change anything, because necessary is ... always going to be subject to court interpretation."

 That's particularly true after amendments last week deleted an explicit definition of "necessary" that had said officers could open fire only when there is "no reasonable alternative."